 About Our Program

-Our treatment team includes board certified behavior analyst s, doctoral level behavioral psychologist and clinical psychologist/trauma specialist, child and adult psychiatrists, social workers, nurses, special educators, behavior specialists, and therapeutic recreational specialist.
+Our treatment team includes board certified behavior analysts, clinical psychologist/trauma specialist, Board-certified child and adult psychiatrists, psychiatric nurse practitioner, social workers, nurses, special educators, behavior specialists, and therapeutic recreational specialist.
 Consultation by other medical specialties is also provided, as needed.